 About Placerita Creek Falls

-Placerita Creek Falls (also known as the Los Pinetos Waterfall since it was near the Los Pinetos Canyon) was another one of those waterfalls that we had procrastinated on visiting for one reason or another.
+Placerita Creek Falls (also known as the Los Pinetos Waterfall since it was near the Los Pinetos Canyon) was a quaint and secluded 25ft sloping waterfall.

-Going past the signage indicating that we were now on the waterfall trail, the open terrain briefly followed alongside Placerita Creek before more signage had us going up a slope and some steps and onto a ledge.
+Going past the signage indicating that we were now on the waterfall trail, the open terrain briefly followed alongside Placerita Creek.

 The ledge trail eventually descended back down alongside the Placerita Creek after going past some signposted patches of poison oak, which were apparently quite common in this area.